 This function fits Venn diagrams using an interface that is

-almost identical to euler()
+almost identical to euler().
+Strictly speaking,

 Venn diagrams are Euler diagrams where every intersection is visible,